skius/grabapl/grabapl/README.md

   - [ ] Document the different markers in use (substmarker, graphwithsubst markers, output markers, etc)
 - [ ] Document the syntax
 - [ ] Main entrypoint README
+  - Link to that readme in the grabapl docs entrypoint
 - [ ] example template README
 - [ ] Change package.json author attributes to examples in the webpack thing
 - [ ] publish crates as grabapl_... ?can keep subfolder names the same just change in lib
+- [ ] mdBook for main thing
+  - [ ] can link to the example clients that we dont publish on crates.io